 Assessor’s mock-up drawing on RCP identifying the area of the repeating block is shown in Figure 11.

-Site notes stating that there is no non-standard light fittings across the Open Office Area is also shown in Figure 11.
+Site notes stating that there is minimal variation in luminaires across the Open Office Area is also shown in Figure 11.

 The qualifying luminaire detail is provided on the legend of RCP and verified on site.